-If nothing else, Dallas Mavericks owner Mark Cuban’s recent foray into design crowdsourcing illustrates its inherent arrogance as well as the power imbalance between designers and those that hope to exploit them.
+If nothing else, Dallas Mavericks owner Mark Cuban’s recent foray into design crowdsourcing illustrates its inherent arrogance as well as the power imbalance between designers and those that hope to exploit the current trend of design contests.

 Back in the day, I wasn’t terribly opposed to fan-based design contests for posters, logos and what have you.
 Used to be a nice way for bands and sports teams to develop a sense of community among their fans and to give those fans a chance to support their favorite causes.
 Hell, my first paying gig – a princely sum of $100 – was designing a logo for my high school radio station as part of a school-wide contest.
 I get it.